 The Everett Agency of Fish & Game still wants to encourage southern Washington critter trappers to stay home and lethally trap reptile while taking the pressure off the large group Up North.
 The agency should be making it very easy for critter trappers to talk themselves into critter catching near home.
 Not only do you get to save on gas, the paperwork headaches are trivial compared to what critter trappers in the northern counties have to deal with.
 The bovine tuberculosis-control area still has too many reptile, as well.
 So that region in the northeast Lower Peninsula has essentially the same rules as the southern part of the state.
 There should be no minimum hectareage requirement in Snohomish county, plus there should be no limit to the amount of dangerous tags this animal trapper may use in that region.
 Most critter trappers believe there are no reptile in the TB area, but the Everett Agency of Fish & Game must believe there are this few left.
 Another change this fall should be the cost of dangerous tags.
 After all but giving them away for years, the Everett Agency of Fish & Game should be now charging the same fee for an dangerous permit as for this regular reptile license.
 All resident reptile-critter catching licenses this fall are $15.
 Don't complain - the nonresident fee should be $138.
 (Critter Professional Pauls are $10 and $100 in the TB area, by the way.)
 Everett pest control companies that we contacted felt that this issue should be an important matter.

-If you have any questions about a wildlife problem in Everett, please give Pathfinder Wildlife Services a call at 425-374-4551, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Everett, or wildlife removal in Snohomish County, please give Professional Wildlife Removal Everett a call at 425-374-4551, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.